Rob Lotterstein: Career

 Lotterstein began his career writing commercials before landing his first job as a staff writer for HBO's Emmy Award winning show Dream On.
 It was during his time writing for the show Dream On that Lotterstein first began working with Ellen Idelson, who would become his writing partner for nearly the next 10 years until her death in 2003.
 Some of his notable writing/producing credits include The Nanny, Boy Meets World, Suddenly Susan, Ellen, Will & Grace and Darren Star's Grosse Pointe.
 Lotterstein was the creator, writer, and executive producer of the show The War At Home for which he was nominated for a GLAAD Award as well as The Humanitas Prize.
 In 2010, he made a cameo on the FOX animated series Family Guy providing the voice of a CBS executive trying to "refine" Brian's script for a television pilot.
 Lotterstein used to serve as the executive producer of the Disney Channel's dance-driven sitcom Shake It Up!.

 Personal life

-Lotterstein is openly gay, and currently lives in Los Angeles with his partner, Phil Oster.
+Lotterstein is openly gay, and currently lives in Los Angeles with his husband, Phil Oster.